trsong/trsong.github.io/_posts/2022-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Feb 17, 2022 \[Easy\] Maximum Subarray Sum
+---
+> **Question:** You are given a one dimensional array that may contain both positive and negative integers, find the sum of contiguous subarray of numbers which has the largest sum.
+>
+> For example, if the given array is `[-2, -5, 6, -2, -3, 1, 5, -6]`, then the maximum subarray sum is 7 as sum of `[6, -2, -3, 1, 5]` equals 7
+>
+> Solve this problem with Divide and Conquer as well as DP separately.

 ### Feb 16, 2022 \[Medium\] LRU Cache
 ---
 > **Question:** LRU cache is a cache data structure that has limited space, and once there are more items in the cache than available space, it will preempt the least recently used item.
 What counts as recently used is any item a key has `'get'` or `'put'` called on it.